-Competitive salary and benefits, flexible schedule options, and tuition assistance are three basics in employee retention.
+Are you looking for tips to help you reduce employee turnover?
+Competitive salary and benefits, flexible schedule options, the ability to work from home when necessary, workplace environment and employee treatment, and tuition assistance are five basics in employee retention.
 Especially for millennial employees, these are the holy grail for recruitment and reducing employee turnover.

 Tips for Reducing Employee Turnover